ninakali/ninakali.github.io/notes/win2/index.md

 <p class="imgdesc">Word for Macintosh had an interface radically different from Word for DOS, just like Excel for Macintosh had an interface radically different from Multiplan.</p>
 </div>

 With Windows out the door, most developers have left the project to focus on a graphical interface for OS/2 called Presentation Manager.
-There were still things Microsoft could do about Windows: if Excel for PC needs a graphical interface, it might as well be Microsoft Windows.
-And if that's the main goal, there aren't many things left to be implemented.
+There were still things Microsoft could do about Windows.
+According to the project's manager, Tandy Trower, there were three primary goals for the next Windows version:

+* Address the criticism: allow overlapping windows, use proportional fonts in the interface,
+* Become a platform for Excel for IBM PC: support EMS memory to allow for large spreadsheets,
+* Align the Windows interface with the upcoming OS/2 Presentation Manager interface.

-In "Barbarians Led by Bill Gates, " Eller claims that a team of three was left to run the project.
+The scope of the project seemed narrow.
+In "Barbarians Led by Bill Gates," Eller claims that a team of three was left to run the project.
 "This is it, after this we're not going to have any more Windows.
 It's all OS/2", said Steve Ballmer.
-And because "it's all OS/2", even the Windows 2 interface had to be aligned with the upcoming OS/2 Program Manager interface.

-It might be that the Windows 2.0 team was bigger than three engineers, as many ex-staffers, including the project's manager Tandy Trower, say.
+In reality, the Windows 2.0 team was probably bigger, say many ex-staffers including Trower.
 Regardless, Windows' days seemed to be numbered.
 </div>